EIS-ITS/vss-cli/README.md

 _VSS_CLI_COMPLETE=fish_source vss-cli > ~/.config/fish/completions/vss-cli-complete.fish
 ```

-If you do it from your `.bashrc` or `.zshrc` it is recommend to use the form below
+If you do it from your `.bashrc` or `.zshrc` it is recommended to use the following method
-as that does not trigger a run of vss-cli itself.
+since avoids triggering a run of vss-cli itself.

 For `bash`: